The virus for Android smartphones

 Go through downloads, look for the APK file of KingRoot just downloaded it and launch it.

-Then allow the installation of applications from unknown sources, scrolling down the menu and using the appropriate command.
+Then allow the installation of applications from unknown sources, scrolling the menu below and using the appropriate command.

 Step 3: Removing SystemFQAD system process with root privileges

 Finally you can now remove the virus from offending Android smartphones: SystemFQAD.
-The same KingRoot contains an uninstall utility among the tools.
-Of course, if this is not present in other apps that you may have used to root your phone, you can use specific utilities such as System app uninstaller which, in combination with root privileges, is able to uninstall apps, including system apps and those already present in the ROM at the time of resetting the phone.
+The same KingRoot It contains among the tools a utility of uninstalling.
+Obviously, if this is not present in other apps that you can have used to run the phone, you can use specific utilities such as System app uninstaller which, in combination with root privileges, is able to uninstall apps, including system apps and those already present in the ROM at the time of resetting the phone.
 System app uninstaller it is available for free on the Play Store.

-Using KingRoot, click on More tools, then up Uninstall tool.
+Using KingRoot, click on More tools, therefore on Uninstall tool.

 Then do a nice cleaning of the smartphone, also deleting any large files that SystemFQDA has downloaded without your permission.